glegoux/browsing-history-shell/README.md

 The goal is to show your browsing history as a browsing web, but in your shell environment.
 You can easily go to the previous and next working directory and show your browsing history.

 **Files**
-  `~/.bashrc` : executed when a interactive bash shell lauchned.
+  `~/.bashrc` : executed when a interactive bash shell is lauchned, where this extension is installed.
   `~/.bashrc_browsing_history` : this extension of bashrc.

 **Environment variables**